top of page

 Garden Club Recognition

-Members of thee National Garden Clubs, Inc. (NGC), Pacific Region, California Garden Clubs, Inc. (CGCI) Valley Lode District (VLD), and the Ripon Chamber of Commerce
+Members of four National Garden Clubs, Inc. (NGC), Pacific Region Garden Clubs Inc. ( PRGC), California Garden Clubs, Inc. (CGCI) Valley Lode District (VLD), and the Ripon Chamber of Commerce

 3